 Four years building the design function from scratch at a Series A/B EDI infrastructure company — and unlocking an entirely new market by putting enterprise-grade tools in the hands of small businesses that had never touched EDI before.

-When a small golf retail startup won a contract with Kohl's, they hit the wall every growing vendor hits: to fulfill the order, they needed to be EDI compliant.
-That typically meant a 90-day professional services engagement, a specialist team, and infrastructure that most small businesses couldn't afford or staff.
-They had days, not months.
-And they had no EDI team.
+A golf startup won a Kohl's deal.
+To fulfill it, they needed EDI.
+That meant a 90-day professional services engagement, a specialist team, and infrastructure they couldn't afford or staff.
+They had days.

 The problem wasn't that EDI was technically hard.
 The problem was that every tool built for EDI was designed for specialists, not for the businesses that actually needed to use it.
 WebEDI was the answer: a guided document creation tool that let any vendor achieve EDI compliance in minutes, with no prior knowledge required.